appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 Appsmith uses the Chart Series property head to supply the data and details related to identifying the data points.

 * `Series Title` - the name of the series.
-* `Series Color` - a color picker input to select the color of the series (this property is not available for pie chart yet).
 * `Series Data` - stores the data points for the total bugs.
 * `X-axis Label` - to define a title for the x-axis.
 * `Y-axis Label` - to define a title for the y-axis